tytydraco/yessleep/out/The_Archive.md

 I picked another: *The Shaping Script.* This one held writing, but not printed.
 Handwritten, yet so precise it looked etched.
 Each letter was immaculate.

 And then something impossible happened.
-Text appeared on the paging, flowing as if written by an elegant hand wielding a fountain pen.
+Text appeared on the page, flowing as if written by an elegant hand wielding a fountain pen.

 ***The man stepped into the archive.
 He coughed from the dust.
 He reached for a green-bound volume.
 Found it empty.
 Picked up another.
 Began to read...***